bmcc-mmp/mmp460/wordpress/bootstrap-support.md

 ---
 site: MMP 460 Multimedia Project Lab
 categories: wordpress underscore
-title: Adding Bootstrap support to your Underscore theme
 ---

+## Adding Bootstrap support to your Underscore theme

 1. **Link the Bootstrap stylesheet**
 In style.css add the following line above the existing css code (but after the initial comment):